Our support services are here for you whenever you need them. From academic to personal and career support, our staff are always happy to help.

-If you would like to discuss your child care needs please contact the Student Support Team.
+If you would like to discuss your child care needs please contact the Money and Childcare Advice Team.
 Our adviser can give you information on child care options, financial advice and ideas on balancing your studies and family life.
 If you would like to speak with our adviser over the phone you can call 0121 331 6064.
-Read more about child care.

 Our BCU Sport team offer a variety of ways for you to stay active while studying, from competitive sports to casual weekly sessions.

 Our Graduate+ scheme is an extra-curricular programme of activities aiming to help you develop the skills you need once you graduate.

 You can join in with online tutorials and resources, including access to professional development tool Potential.ly.